BenJacobs-dev/MandelbrotSetViewer/README.md

 # Mandelbrot Explorer

+## Main View
 ![Main View](Capture1.PNG)

+## Zoomed In on one of the bulbs in the top left of the main bulb
 ![Zoomed In](Capture2.PNG)

+## A Julia Set from a position near the spike on the right
 ![Julia Set from a position near the spike on the right](Capture3.PNG)

 How to Run: